AlexJenter/cv/src/markdown/work.md

 <span>

 **Full stack developer** – Building backends and defining processes in one of the leading swiss digital agencies.

-- Networking
+- Infrastructure
 - Operations
 - Working in a larger team
 - High profile clients